Canada Ski Holidays

 The Maple Leaf Grille on Banff Avenue serves beef, bison and elk, while the Creekside Bar and Grill and The Chimney Corner are good choices on the mountain.

 Got a member of the group who doesn’t ski?
 Or fancy something different for a day or two?
 Most Canada ski resorts have a range of other snowy activities on offer, from tubing to tobogganing, snowshoeing to ziplining.
-You can also find activities like heli tours, dog sledding, ice fishing and ice skating in Whistler, Banff and Tremblant.
+You can also find activities like helicopter tours, dog sledding, ice fishing and ice skating in Whistler, Banff and Tremblant.